Ahmad al-Manjur

-Abu al-'Abbas Ahmad ibn 'Ali al-Manjur al-Miknasi al-Fasi (أحمد المنجور; 1520–1587, born and died in Fes) was a Moroccan scholar of theology and law and a prominent teacher at the Qarawiyyin University.
-He is known to have educated qadis for several Moroccan towns.
-Between 1579 and 1585 he spent much time in Marrakesh, where he taught the Moroccan sultan Ahmad al-Mansur.
+Abu al-'Abbas Ahmad ibn 'Ali al-Manjur al-Miknasi al-Fasi (أحمد المنجور; 1520–1587, born and died in Fes) was a Maghrebi scholar of theology and law and a prominent teacher at the Qarawiyyin University.
+He is known to have educated qadis in several towns in what is now Morocco.
+Between 1579 and 1585 he spent much time in Marrakesh, where he taught the Saadi sultan Ahmad al-Mansur.
 He is the author of theological commentaries, and especially his fahrasa (account of his scholarly career) is of great renown.
 He was the father of the well-known writer Ahmad Ibn al-Qadi.